Support Us Button Widget

 Table of Contents

-As we celebrate Greenville’s beverages and beverage community during Drink Up, today we’re honoring — arguably — Greenville’s best drink: water.
+As we celebrate Greenville’s beverage community during Drink Up Week, today we’re honoring what is arguably Greenville’s best drink: water.

 Today, Greenville Water serves 500,000+ residents in the Upstate and sources from three reservoirs: Table Rock Reservoir, North Saluda Reservoir, and Lake Keowee.

-According to the 2022 Water Quality Report, Greenville water meets Environmental Protection Agency (EPA) standards and has won multiple “Best Taste” awards.
+According to the 2023 water quality report, Greenville water meets all Environmental Protection Agency (EPA) standards — it’s also won multiple “Best Taste” awards.

 Did you know?